 |Coleman Family Farms||Homepage|

-Fresh fenugreek has clover-like bright green rounded leaves that impart a pleasantly bittersweet flavor.
-The plant radiates a spicy fragrance.
-Young mature leaves are the most edible as they will not have any bitter undertones yet.
-As the plant matures, it produces sword shaped-pods that are filled with 10 to 20 seeds that resemble golden pebbles.
-These seeds are very hard so they are most often ground into a powder.
-Dried fenugreek has a savory, bittersweet flavor and golden amber color.
+Fenugreek has bright green clover-like, rounded leaves that impart a pleasantly bittersweet flavor.
+The flavor is most often likened to that of maple syrup.
+As the plant matures, it produces sword shaped-“pea pods” that are filled with 10 to 20 seeds resembling golden pebbles.
+These seeds are very hard and are most often ground into a powder.
+The flavor of the seeds is very similar to that of the leaves.

 Fenugreek is available is available year-round, with a peak season during the summer and early fall.